Locals have it good in Brisbane.

 Underrated attraction: Step back in time at Caboolture Historical Village, 20min away.
 It’s a heritage gem.

-Budget tip: Go boat spotting at Spinnaker Marina, and grab fish and chips while you’re there.
+Budget tip: Go boat spotting at Spinnaker Sound Marina.

 It’s with good reason that the Gold Coast is rated among Australia’s favourite holiday destinations.
 With its famous theme parks and beaches, incredible natural beauty, and a wealth of spectacular attractions, this region has vast appeal.

 Best outdoor attraction: It's hard to nominate just one!
-Thrilling theme parks, SkyPoint Observation Deck, beach hopping, and exploring the hinterland and its prized national parks are a quality quartet.
+Thrilling theme parks, SkyPoint Observation Deck (kinda outside), beach hopping, and exploring the hinterland and its prized national parks are a quality quartet.

 Best rainy-day attraction: Surf World Gold Coast for a colourful culture hit, or try the quirky Ripley's Believe It or Not! for something different.